webvitalii/fortify/readme.txt

 But this field is visible for the spammer.
 If the spammer will fill this trap-field with anything - the comment will be blocked because it is spam.

+= How to know the counter of blocked spam comments? =

+You can find the info block with total spam blocked counter in the admin comments section.
+You can hide or show this info block in the "Screen Options" section.
+The visibility option for this info block is saved per user.

-= How to test what spam comments are rejected? =
+= How to test what spam comments were blocked? =

 You may enable sending all rejected spam comments to admin email.
 Edit [anti-spam.php](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) file and find "$antispam_send_spam_comment_to_admin" and make it "true".
-You can also find the info block with total spam blocked counter in the admin comments section.
-You can hide or show this info block in the "Screen Options" section.
-The info block visibility option is saved per user.
+Or you may log all blocked spam comments to log files.
+Edit [anti-spam.php](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) file and find "$antispam_log_spam_comment" and make it "true".
+Spam comments will be saved in the file: http://site.com/wp-content/plugins/anti-spam/log/anti-spam-2015-12.log (where "site.com" is the domain and "2015-12" is year and month).
+Spam log is stored in files per month and history will be saved for 1 year and older log files will be deleted automatically.
+These features are made for debug purposes and values for these flags will be overwritten after plugin's update.
+These features are disabled by default.

 = Does plugin block spam from Contact or other forms? =